 Best times to visit Venice

-The hype is real… there is no doubt that Venice is of the best places to visit in Northern Italy.
+The hype is real… there is no doubt that Venice is one of the best places to visit in Northern Italy.
 But choosing the right time of year to visit can have a big impact on your enjoyment of the city.

 We spent 2 days in Venice in April, which we found was really a sweet spot.
 The weather is warm and sunny in spring, with typical highs of around 20° in April.
 This makes it pleasant to enjoy, but not too hot for sightseeing by foot.